nyahehnagi/coding-challenge/coding-challenge9/README.md

 2. Should I be testing for transaction return types in my tests?
 Or more to the point should adding a transaction through the gameledger even return a transaction - perhaps it should just do it.. and that's that
 3. Building on a location - I'm still in mixed minds whether a Location should track this or whether this is done via the ledger or even elsewhere - currently I do it via Location.
+4. Is it OK to raise exceptions when instantiating an object with imcompatible constructor parameters?

 ### Things I have learned from this exercise